asahala/Pmizer/README.md

 # PMI2VEC/pmi2vec.py

-Now obsolete and Pmizer/Pmizer2 word embeddings are no longer developed.
+Now obsolete.
+Pmizer/Pmizer2 word embeddings are no longer developed.
 The new tool is [pmi-embeddings](https://github.com/asahala/pmi-embeddings/)